 > Median household income: $80,049

 With fewer than 23,000 residents, Teton County is one of the least populous places on this list.
-It is largely comprised of federal land, like Yellowstone National Park and Grand Teton National Park.
+It largely consists of federal land, like Yellowstone National Park and Grand Teton National Park.
 Nearly all residents — 99.7% — have access to locations for physical activity such as parks, and just 12.0% of adults do not exercise — compared to 22.0% of adults nationwide.
 Life expectancy at birth in the county is 83.5 years, the 16th longest of any U.S. county.